 Asheville real estate is some of the most expensive in North Carolina, although Asheville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Asheville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Asheville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Asheville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Asheville who work in sales jobs (11.98%), management occupations (10.20%), and office and administrative support (9.65%).
+There are especially a lot of people living in Asheville who work in sales jobs (10.93%), food service (10.82%), and office and administrative support (10.14%).

 Of important note, Asheville is also a city of artists.
 Asheville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Asheville’s character.

-The per capita income in Asheville in 2010 was $28,323, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $113,292 for a family of four.
+The per capita income in Asheville in 2010 was $28,933, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $115,732 for a family of four.
 However, Asheville contains both very wealthy and poor people as well.

 Asheville is a very ethnically-diverse city.
 The people who call Asheville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Asheville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Asheville include German, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Asheville include German, Irish, Scots-Irish, and Italian.

 The most common language spoken in Asheville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.